BurnoutJuly 24, 2019

 Forgive yourself and others for failure.
 Don’t take it personally when things don’t work out as you intend.
 Be honest about why and move on.

 Separate your work and personal life.
 This was a major change for me.
 I’ve always identified very closely with my work.
-I’m learning to separate my sense of self-worth and purpose from my professional self.
+I’m learning to separate my sense of self-worth and purpose from my professional identity.

 Keep it professional.
 It’s a job, and it’s easier to do that job when you leave your emotional baggage at the door.
 It’s slowly becoming easier not to get wrapped up in every twist and turn of work life.